top of page

 Is our Human Spine a Hopeless Design?

-The subsequent insightful article is a section of our Advanced Yoga Teacher training manual.
+The subsequent insightful article is a section of our Advanced Yoga Teacher Training manual.
 Instead of merely presenting ideas, its primary purpose is to ignite curiosity, the cornerstone of education.

 American Chiropractic Association.
 2021.
 Back Pain Facts and Statistics.
 [ONLINE] Available at: https://www.acatoday.org/Patients/What-is-Chiropractic/Back-Pain-Facts-and-Statistics/Back-Pain-Facts-and-Statistics.
 [Accessed 5 March 2021].